systemd/mkosi/mkosi.md

 : Space-delimited list of additional arguments to pass when invoking qemu.

+`QemuSMBIOS=`

+: Space-delimited list of additional SMBIOS Type 11 strings to pass when invoking qemu.

 `Netdev=`, `--netdev`

 : When used with the boot or qemu verbs, this option creates a virtual